An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Crossing densities of graphons

 We mentioned in the introduction that the crossing number of complete graphs is connected to Sylvester's four point problem.
-To finish this section, we describe how this connection is, in some sense, a particular case of the interplay between the rectilinear crossing density of graphons and the rectilinear crossing number of graphs.
+To finish this section, we describe how this connection is, in some sense, a consequence of the interplay between rectilinear crossing densities of graphons and rectilinear crossing numbers of graphs.

 Given a bounded region $R\subset\mathbb{R}^2$ of positive measure, let $\lambda_R$ be the probability measure that arises from restricting the Lebesgue measure to $R$ and then normalizing.
-For any probability measure $P$ on the Lebesgue $\sigma$-algebra of $\mathbb{R}^2$, let $\text{c}(P)$ denote the probability that four points sampled independently from $P$ can be labeled by $a,b,c,d$ so that $I(a,b,c,d)=1$ (recall that $I$ was defined at the beginning of this section).
+For any probability measure $P$ on the Lebesgue $\sigma$-algebra of $\mathbb{R}^2$, let $\text{c}(P)$ denote the probability that four points sampled independently from $P$ can be labeled by $a,b,c,d$ so that $I(a,b,c,d)=1$ (that is, $\text{conv}\{a,b\}\cap\text{conv}\{c,d\}\neq\emptyset$).
 It was shown by Scheinerman and Wilf~\cite{sylvester} (although it is worded in a slightly different manner in their paper) that where $R$ ranges over all bounded regions of positive measure.